leedsy/PodSync-Manager/README.md

 The installer prints the Manager URL and a generated admin password.
 Open the URL, sign in, then complete **Setup & Settings** in the browser.

+## References

+This is a fork of the project: https://github.com/mxpv/podsync